Learn how to cook potatoes on the stove with this easy, crispy cast iron skillet potato recipe. Perfectly golden and tender!

 This simple side dish pairs perfectly with asparagus frittata, chicken spiedini, or baked codfish for a delicious meal.

-Nothing says comfort food like crispy roasted potatoes made in a cast iron skillet.
+Nothing says comfort food like this easy recipe for cast iron skillet potatoes!

 Jump to: